How do tax and savings work with novated lease vehicles?For drivers

 Once a lease is up and running, people get used to the deductions coming out of their pay.
 It’s kind of a set-and-forget situation.
 At the beginning, when you get into the novated lease, it’s all about the savings and questions like ‘Why is this better for me?’ and ‘How much money am I going to save?’

 Then, as your lease term progresses, you really become more focused on the convenience, and you kind of even forget the money you’re saving because all you’re really seeing regularly is the amount coming out of your pay.
-You forget the numbers that you signed up for.

 After understanding all the financial savings you can make with a novated lease, then all that it all comes down to is the fantastic convenience, and that you’re driving around in a nice, new car.